December 07, 2016

 Figure out exactly how much money is coming in and going out each month.
 You may be surprised to find that small discretionary expenses, like ordering take-out for dinner, are taking a big bite out of your household budget.
+There are some smart ways to cut costs - not fun - in retirement.
 Identifying expenses you can scale back or cut altogether can help uncover potential extra funds to apply toward paying down debt faster.
 Plus, it's easier to change your spending habits once you’re able to see exactly where your money is going.

 - Pay down higher interest debt first.